hackclub/hackclub/workshops/pcb_level_1/README.md

 Search for `C318884` in the library to find the switch.
 Just like the capacitor, use a R_0805_EU resistor.
 </span>

 The bar or hash next to RESET means that it is active low, 0V will reset the MCU and it should be at 5V during normal operation.
-The SPST button here is JLCPCB's basic push button which connects it to the pin to ground when pressed.
+The SPST button here is JLCPCB's basic push button which connects RESET to ground when pressed.

 The resistor R6 is a pull-up resistor, a high-resistance resistor that gently pulls the RESET pin HIGH without passing too much current through it.
-This allows the switch to pull the RESET pin down without causing a short circuit, while preventing random noise from flipping RESET.
+This allows the switch to pull the RESET pin down without causing a short circuit, while preventing random noise from pulling RESET down.

 <span class=easyeda-img>![image](https://cloud-jpd7o9va3-hack-club-bot.vercel.app/8e3.1.png)